joshbegley/nyt-latest/README.md

 `Enzo Maresca's team do not have a main man scoring the goals up front, but it does not bother the Chelsea coach`\
 https://nytimes.com/athletic/6829131/2025/11/23/chelsea-premier-league-goalscorers-analysis/

-**Flyers' 3 goals in 26 seconds sets franchise record, shows signs of improving offense**\
+**Flyers' 3 goals in 26 seconds set franchise record, show signs of improving offense**\
 `Philadelphia scored a franchise-record three goals in just 26 seconds in the first period, the fifth-fastest mark in NHL history.`\
 https://nytimes.com/athletic/6830009/2025/11/23/flyers-devils-nhl-goals-offense/